arXiv/arxiv-docs/source/about/accessibile_html_error_messages.md

 ### What is LaTeXML?

-LaTeXML was developed for the [Digital Library of Mathematical Functions at NIST](https://math.nist.gov/) (National Institute of Standards and Technology).
+LaTeXML was developed at the [Digital Library of Mathematical Functions at NIST](https://math.nist.gov/) (National Institute of Standards and Technology) and is authored by Bruce Miller and Deyan Ginev.
 It's primary output is XML and a postprocessor can convert these XML documents into HTML with mathematical forumulas as images or XHTML, HTML5, EPUB with formulas as MathML.

 ### What is MathML?
+MathML is mathematical markup language and is an XML based application.
+MathML is used to describe and encode mathematical notation and scientific content for distribution on the web and other applications such as scientific software, print typesetting and voice synthesis.

 ### Why are TeX and LaTeX so popular?
-They are beloved by academic communities for their ability to easily display complex mathematical formulae, symbols, charts and graphs that common word processing programs have difficulty with.
+They are beloved by academic communities for their ability to easily display complex mathematical formulae, symbols, charts and graphs that common word processing programs have difficulty rendering.

 TeX and LaTeX are open source software programs  that  are platform independent which allows for the ability to view documents regardless of the operating system or software set-up making collaboration simple.
 These programs are maintained and iterated upon by the communities that use them, and as a result, there are many packages available offering a myriad of features to format research papers.

 ### Why are TeX and LaTeX so difficult to support?
-More to be written here --- Due to the robust open source community supporting and developing TeX and LaTeX packages, there are many packages in use.
-NIST is continuously reviewing which features and packages are most popular to add to the LaTeXML converter in an effort to provide error free, accessible HTML papers.
+In progress...

 ### Which TeX/LaTeX packages are supported?
-- Please see our list of supported packages
+- Please see our list of [supported packages](https://corpora.mathweb.org/corpus/arxmliv/tex_to_html/info/loaded_file)
 - Please see our list of [unsupported packages](https://github.com/brucemiller/LaTeXML/wiki/Porting-LaTeX-packages-for-LaTeXML)

 ### Is TikZ supported?
-Sort of.
-See What are 'partially' supported packages?
+Partially, please see 'What are partially supported packages?' below.

 ### What are ‘partially’ supported packages?

 A partially supported package is a package that has select features NIST has chosen to support in LaTeXML.
 For example, TikZ offers the ability to … (need to add list of features) and LaTeXML supports …. (add list of features supported) However, TikZ also provides the ability to… which LaTeXML does not support.

-### What is NIST?
-NIST is the [National Institute of Standards and Technology](https://www.nist.gov/), a United States government laboratory that develops, tests and recommends best practices for federal agencies and organizations relating to metrics, measurements and regulations to harden the reliability and security of technologies in development.